 Method: Participation in the multidisciplinary PhD course in collaboration with the Philosophy of Sciences Research Centre of the University of Lisbon.

-Duration: 36 months beginning in 2014. - Medicine and Criminal Justice – I (mental health, changes in behaviour and health technologies, problems of bioethics)
+• Medicine and Criminal Justice – I (mental health, changes in behaviour and health technologies, problems of bioethics)

 To be carried out by: Group I